LennonLab/sigma-spore-phage-flow/README.md

 To start analysis:
-1. place the flow data, exprtedfrom NovoExpress as fcs files, in the data/FCM folder.
-Experimental data (strain, treatment, sample dilution) are encoded in the names of folders and files.
+1. place the flow data, exported from NovoExpress as fcs files, in the data/FCM folder. (data is found in Zenodo link above) Experimental data (strain, treatment, sample dilution) are encoded in the names of folders and files.

 2. Setting up the environment